espressif/esp-rainmaker-admin-cli/README.md

 > Note that it is better to first create a small set of certificates, say 5, so that you get an idea about how the tool works.

 Example:
-`python rainmaker_admin_cli.py certs devicecert generate --count 5 --prov ble --outdir test --local true --inputfile <node_ids.csv>`
+`python rainmaker_admin_cli.py certs devicecert generate --count 5 --prov ble --outdir test --local --inputfile <node_ids.csv>`

 Sample result for 2 nodes is as below :